strapi/documentation/docusaurus/docs/dev-docs/deployment/azure.md

 displayed_sidebar: devDocsSidebar
 description: Learn in this guide how to deploy your Strapi application on Microsoft Azure.
 tags:
-- 3rd party hosting guides
-- application configuration
-- Azure
-- Azure resource manager template
-- Azure virtual machine
-- deployment guides
+- deployment
 - guides
+- MySQL
-- Paas Model
+- Paas
+- process manager
-- PM2
+- project creation
 - postgreSQL
 - Strapi Cloud
 ---